 FINDING A POTENTIAL SUPERVISOR

 We require all applicants for the DPhil (PhD) in Experimental Psychology courses to contact a potential supervisor in the first instance.

 This provides applicants with an opportunity to discuss the area of research they wish to conduct as a part of their DPhil (PhD) studies and whether the potential supervisor is able to supervise their proposed project.
 It also allows applicants to discuss the suitability of the part-time time frame of their project.
-Details of staff who may be eligible to supervise DPhil students are listed on our Academic Staff page.
+Details of staff who may be eligible to supervise DPhil students are listed on our Faculty and Research Fellows page.